hetida/hetida-designer/docs/adapter_system/local_file_adapter.md

 # Local File Adapter

-The built-in local file adapter allows to read and write files (e.g. csv, excel) in directories that are mounted (as volumes) into the runtime container.
+The built-in local file adapter allows to read and write files in directories that are mounted (as volumes) into the runtime container.
+It currently enables mapping

+* DATAFRAME input/outputs to .csv (and variants like csv.zip), .xlsx / .xls / .odf, .parquet or .h5 files using corresponding Pandas functions
+* ANY input/outputs to .pkl files using Python's builtin pickle module for object serialization.

+It is even possible to add your own file handlers for your file format.

-It allows to access data from files, typically
+One purpose of this adapter is to access data from files, typically

-* at early stages of an analytical project working with dumps from databases when it is still unclear whether the benefits of properly integrating this data justify development of a a distinguished adapter for that database
+* at early exploratory stages of an analytical project.
+For example when working with dumps from databases when it is still unclear whether the benefits of properly integrating this database via an adapter justify the expected development costs.

-* if these data files are too large for the manual input, i.e. data files exceeeding several hundred lines etc.
+* if these data files are too large for manual input, i.e. data files exceeeding several hundred lines etc.

-Furthermore even some production setups may work with data files instead of proper databases, for example via mounted SFTP directories.
-Note however that the local file adapter does not come with proper guarantees like for example atomic read/write operations, proper file locking etc which may reduce its applicability for such production scenarios!
+Furthermore even some production setups may work with data files instead of proper databases, for example via mounted SFTP directories or properly backuped NFS shares.

+Note however that the local file adapter does not come with guarantees like atomic read/write operations, proper file locking etc which may reduce its applicability for such production scenarios!

+This built-in adapter is an example of a [general custom adapter](general_custom_adapters/instructions.md).

 ## Configuration